Some examples of noncommutative projective Calabi-Yau schemes: Introduction

-In this paper, we construct new examples of noncommutative projective Calabi-Yau schemes by using noncommutative Segre products and weighted projective hypersurfaces.
-We detail that below.
-Many examples of Calabi-Yau varieties are known in algebraic geometry.
-Among them, it is well-known that some of them are complete intersections in Segre embeddings of products of projective spaces.
-Moreover, Reid gave a list of Calabi-Yau surfaces which are hypersurfaces in weighted projective spaces (\cite{reid1980}, \cite{iano2000}).
-In this paper, we construct noncommutative analogues of the 2 types of examples of Calabi-Yau varieties.
-Although the methods by Kanazawa are efficient in our cases, we also need different approaches.
-In order to construct the former case, we perform a more detailed analysis of noncommutative projective schemes of $\mathbb{Z}^2$-graded algebras which are studied by Rompay (\cite{rompay1996483}).
+In order to prove that a noncommutative projective scheme is Calabi-Yau, we use the methods of Kanazawa.
+However, they are not sufficient because the algebras we treat are more complicated than the ones he considered.
+In order to construct noncommutative projective Calabi-Yau schemes as noncommutative analogues of complete intersections in Segre products, we perform a more detailed analysis of noncommutative projective schemes defined by $\mathbb{Z}^2$-graded algebras, which were studied by Van Rompay (\cite{rompay1996483}).
 A different approach to noncommutative Segre products is also studied in \cite{he2021twisted}.
-For the latter case, we consider the quotients of weighted quantum polynomial rings.
+In order to construct noncommutative projective Calabi-Yau schemes as noncommutative analogues of weighted hypersurfaces, we consider quotients of weighted quantum polynomial rings.
 In commutative algebraic geometry, the projective spectrum $\op{Proj}(k[x_0,\cdots,x_n])$ of a weighted polynomial ring is not necessarily isomorphic to $\op{qgr}(k[x_0,\cdots,x_n])$, where $\op{qgr}(k[x_0,\cdots,x_n])$ is the quotient category associated to $k[x_0,\cdots,x_n]$ constructed in \cite{artin1994}.
-However, $\op{qgr}(k[x_0,\cdots,x_n])$ is thought of as a nonsingular model (see \cite[Example 4.9]{smith2004maps}).
-We use this idea to construct other noncommutative projective Calabi-Yau schemes.
-In addition, it should be noted local structures of noncommutative projective schemes of quotients of weighted quantum polynomial rings are a little complicated.
+However, $\op{qgr}(k[x_0,\cdots,x_n])$ is thought of as a nonsingular model of $\op{Proj}(k[x_0,\cdots,x_n])$ (see \cite[Example 4.9]{smith2004maps}).
+We use this idea to construct new noncommutative projective Calabi-Yau schemes.
+In addition, it should be noted that local structures of noncommutative projective schemes of quotients of weighted quantum polynomial rings are somewhat complicated.
 An analysis of the local structures was performed by Smith (\cite{smith2004maps}).
-Moreover, we show these are described by using the notion of quasi-Veronese algebras introduced by Mori (\cite{mori2013b}).
-Those mentioned above are treated in Section \ref{sec2}.
+We show that the local structure obtained in \cite{smith2004maps} is described by the notion of quasi-Veronese algebras introduced by Mori (\cite{mori2013b}).